 In October 2011, it was announced that a new Queen album, featuring forgotten demo tracks of Freddie Mercury, was in the works.
 Brian May confirmed that he and Taylor were going through the band's old material to complete the forthcoming album.
 May also revealed that a series of duets that Mercury recorded with Michael Jackson are to be released in 2012.
 Queen was slated to headline at Sonisphere at Knebworth on July 7th, 2012 with American Idol's Adam Lambert.
 On August 12th, 2012, Brian May appeared at the closing ceremony of the London Olympics where he performed a ripping guitar solo, after which he was joined by English singer / songwriter Jessie J to perform "We Will Rock You".

 In early March, 2014, Roger Taylor and Brian May announced that Adam Lambert would join them for a 19-date North American tour starting June 19th in Chicago, with stops in Los Angeles and New York.
-A few weeks later, Brian May revealed that the band would be releasing a new collection of music toward the end of this year that will include previously unreleased songs sung by Freddie Mercury.
-The album will probably be titled "Queen Forever".
+A few weeks later, Brian May revealed that the band would be releasing a new collection of music that will include three previously unreleased songs sung by Freddie Mercury.
+The album "Queen Forever" was released in November to mixed reviews, with critics saying that fans had already bought most of the songs on the album many times over.